AmbireTech/adex-protocol/components/smart-platform.md

-with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0] ?) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, TimedOut; functions: commitmentStart, commitmentWithdraw (does not change state/checkpoint, only changes withdrawn[commitmentId] and withdrawnByAddr[commitmentId][withdrawer]), commitmentTimeout; the bid is removed, you pass commitment at the beginning
+with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0] ?) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, TimedOut; functions: commitmentStart, commitmentWithdraw (does not change state/checkpoint, only changes withdrawn[channel] and withdrawnByAddr[channel][spender]), commitmentTimeout; the bid is removed, you pass commitment at the beginning; should the name be commitment<something> or channel<something>?

 @TODO channel spec: describe timeouts, and how they're really last resort; if you expect the channel to be exhausted in 1m, the timeout should be 3x that (3m)